 Kenst awoke, alarmed and thinking of Riadn.
 Zada was...the dream faded as fast as Kenst woke.
 The anxious and angry mood continued.
 Kenst rolled over and dug in his pack for breakfast.

 Chae’s psychiatric heuristics monitored Kenst’s neural state as he woke and ate.
-She knew that dreams had little significance beyond measuring the overall mood of the dreamer.
+She knew that dreams had little significance beyond measuring the overall stress level of the dreamer.
 Neurotransmitter levels, physical thrashing about and erratic REM cycles all exceeded safe levels.
 This evidenced the complex and potentially toxic mix of emotional stresses affecting the boy.
 Chae was unable to forecast whether Kenst would win out over his rage.

 Being Invited